 After the

-[admin@test001 ~]$ obclient -h127.0.0.1 -P2881 -uroot@sys -Doceanbase -AConnect to the database through ODP
+[admin@test001 ~]$ obclient -h127.0.0.1 -P2881 -uroot@sys -Doceanbase -AConnect to the database by using ODP.

 [admin@test001 ~]$ obclient -h127.0.0.1 -P2883 -uroot@sys -Doceanbase -A

-(Optional) Configure the password.
+(Optional) Configure a password.

-After you deploy OceanBase Database in the
+After you deploy OceanBase Database by using the

 [admin@test001 ~]$ obd cluster edit-config demo Search param plugin and load ok Search param plugin and load ok Parameter check ok Save deploy "demo" configuration Use `obd cluster reload demo` to make changes take effect.
-Trace ID: 29dd12fa-3d73-11ee-91bc-00163e01cd7a If you want to view detailed obd logs, please run: obd display-trace 29dd12fa-3d73-11ee-91bc-00163e01cd7aAs shown in the output, after you modify the password of the
+Trace ID: 29dd12fa-3d73-11ee-91bc-00163e01cd7a If you want to view detailed obd logs, please run: obd display-trace 29dd12fa-3d73-11ee-91bc-00163e01cd7aFrom the output, you can see that after you modify the password of the

-Step 2: Create a table
+Step 2: Create a columnstore table

 Create a database.